Boyce Watkins: Challenge to the NCAA

 Watkins is an advocate for the rights of college athletes.
 In his work as a faculty affiliate for the College Sport Research Institute at the University of North Carolina Chapel Hill, Watkins has challenged the NCAA on its refusal to compensate college athletes, stating that the NCAA exploits Black families by using young men for their athletic ability and refusing to share the wealth with their families.

 In his work, Watkins has appeared on several national media outlets, including CNN, ESPN, Fox, and CBS Sports explaining why athletes should be compensated.
 He has also challenged the tax exempt status of the NCAA, stating that the United States Congress should step in and conduct an anti-trust investigation into the NCAA.

 In op-ed pieces opposite NCAA President Myles Brand, Watkins has argued that students' rights are being violated on a regular basis by the NCAA and that a fairer compensation model should be used by the league.
 He cites that the revenues from NCAA March Madness exceed that of the Super Bowl and the World Series combined.
 Watkins also cites the fact that many coaches are made into millionaires by a system designed to keep star athletes and their families in poverty.
 At the conference for the North American Society for the Sociology of Sport (NASSS), Watkins cited the work of sociologist Harry Edwards during the 1968 Olympics as a springboard for Black athlete activism.

 "Like hookers kept dazed on drugs, the Black athlete is kept ignorant by his coaches so they can continue to rob him blind", said Watkins.
 "Coaches in college are given little incentive to increase graduation rates, and even choose the classes for the athletes.
 It's a sham."

 Financial activism

 Through his former position at Syracuse University and YourBlackWorld.com, Watkins also provides regular financial advice to a largely African-American audience.
 He argues that African Americans should consider their financial independence to be part of their spiritual and social independence.
-He also argues that African Americans should find a way to "own the land on which you stand", in order to be truly liberated in America.
+He also argues that African Americans should find a way to "own the land on which you stand", in order to be truly liberated in the U.S.

 Controversies

 Watkins drew controversy on Twitter after condemning Kamala Harris for marrying a white man despite having attended an HBCU, and later for making comments about singer Lizzo that were widely interpreted as fat-shaming.
+His investment in and advocacy of Jay Morrison proved to be a coverup of the failed Tulsa Real Estate Fund.